RasmusRPaulsen/DTUImageAnalysis/exercises/ex3-PixelwiseOperations/readme.md

 ## Color thresholding in the RGB color space

-In the following we will make a simple system for road-sign detection.
+In the following, we will make a simple system for road-sign detection.
 Start by reading the image **DTUSigns2.jpg** found in the [exercise data](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex3-PixelwiseOperations/data/).
 We want to make a system that do a *segmentation* of the image - meaning that a new binary image is created, where the foreground pixels correspond to the sign we want to detect.

 We do that by tresholding the colour-channels individually.
 This code segments out the blue sign: